JayantSharma17/Weekday-Project/README.md

 ```

 4. Access Git-Along
-Open your web browser and navigate to http://localhost:5173 to access the weekday-project dashboard.
+Open your web browser and navigate to http://localhost:5173 to access the Weekday-Project dashboard.

 # React + Vite